cheahengsoon/learn-azure/modules/module-3/walkthrough.md

 }
  ```

-2. Let's update our `AzureService` to ensure that all `HttpRequests` run through this handler.
+3. Let's update our `AzureService` to ensure that all `HttpRequests` run through this handler.
 In the event the request needs authorization, Azure will automatically refresh the token (or prompt the user to log back in) and resend the authorized request.
+Additionally, let's set the `CurrentUser` and `MobileServiceAuthenticationToken` properties to our stored values from login.
+If you opted to implement your own client-flow login, this is how you would configure the `MobileServiceClient` to know about the user.
 Update the `Initialize` method call to include this:

  ```csharp
              var handler = new AuthenticationRefreshHandler();